Ebiroll/esp32_sigrok/README.md

 # OTA updates,

 If you enable Partition Table (Factory app, two OTA definitions)
-You can update the application with, change according to your IP
+You can update the application with (change according to your IP)

     curl 192.168.1.111:8032 --data-binary @- < build/sigrok.bin

 # Command line run
-When developing, this is useful and repeatable
+When developing, These commands are useful and repeatable

 ```
 sigrok-cli -d ols:conn=/dev/ttyUSB0 -l 5  -c samplerate=10Khz --samples 100